 A Guide to User-Friendly Trails is a pilot project developed through a partnership between CRD Regional Parks, the Intermunicipal Advisory Committee on Disability Issues (IACDI) and West Shore Parks & Recreation.
 It is a publication of easy-to-use trails to walk, wheel and hike in the outdoors in Greater Victoria.

 Land Acquisition Fund

-The annual summary of park land acquisitions and of the land acquisition fund.
+Park land acquisitions and the status of the fund.

-The updated Land Acquisition Strategy provides the CRD with a road map for acquiring land to add to the regional parks and trails system for 2015-2017.
+The updated Land Acquisition Strategy provides the CRD with a road map for acquiring land to add to the regional parks and trails system.